kapetan-io/tackle/README.md

 freeze, set and advance time during testing.

 #### Thread Safety
 Freezing time presents a race condition when time is frozen.
-This is because the `clock.Freeze()` replaces a standard time singleton private to the `clock` package with a frozen time singleton.
+This is because `clock.Freeze()` replaces a standard time singleton private to the `clock` package with a frozen time singleton.
 If `clock.Freeze()` is called at the same time as it's being accessed in another go routine, a race condition occurs.